Japan 5-7 Day Starter Route Blueprint

 Choose the right short Japan route before the trip gets overpacked.

-A starter blueprint for first-time travelers who need the route order, hotel-base logic, budget guardrails, and backup decisions before locking in hotels, trains, and daily plans.
+A starter blueprint for first-time independent travelers who need route order, hotel-base logic, budget guardrails, food timing, transport notes, and backup decisions before locking in the rest of the trip.

 The short-trip problem